Car or Motor Home Sold Between IndividualsChange

 The SAAQ recommends only having one name appear on the registration certificate.
 However, if the buyers want to have all their names on the certificate, they must designate a registrant.
 For more information, see our Fact Sheet – Registering a Co-Owned Vehicle.
 (PDF, 137.2 ko)This file does not meet the Web accessibility standard.

-Ownership of the vehicle can be transferred and the vehicle can be registered online through SAAQclic when the following conditions are met:
+The vehicle can be transferred and registered online through SAAQclic when the following conditions are met:

 The seller must: